It’s difficult to focus on recovery when your job is in jeopardy.

 If you have reason to suspect that you were fired while on workers’ comp simply because you were on workers’ comp, it’s important to gather as much evidence as possible to support your claim.

-Document all communication between you and your employer regarding your workers’ compensation claim so an attorney can review it and advise you on next steps.
+Document all communication between you and your employer regarding your workers’ compensation claim so a work injury lawyer can review it and advise you on next steps.

 LET US HELP YOU WITH YOUR WORKERS’ COMP CLAIM